nickolas1/simguide/mdsrc/simguide.md

 The simulation directories
 --------------------------
 ###Periodic
 The 10pc box is periodic in all directions.
-(This is the simulation described in that paper).
+(This is very similar the simulation described in that paper).

 * mean number density 100 cm^-3, total mass 5700 Msun